 Research and talk to employers

 Once you’ve pinned down what your own preferences are and started looking for jobs, you need to determine whether you want to commit to an employer.
 Try to find out what opportunities are available; how likely is a promotion in the future?
-Some employers provide opportunities to learn a new language or to work abroad if they have offices in other countries.
+Some employers provide opportunities to learn a new language or to work abroad (when this is once again permitted) if they have offices in other countries.
 Research the organisation you’re interested in.
 Speak to a recruiter about what a typical career path looks like within that organisation.
 If you find that there is plenty of opportunity, you may be happy to stay with the same employer for many years.

 Read your contract carefully